ionescuflorin/site-floats/README.md

 # Details:
-This landing page was made using floats design system
+This landing page was made using float design system.

 ## Tech Used:
 - sass